 You have surplus assets you don't have a use for internally- you have tried to donate to charity in the past but it has fallen over and now you are just paying to dispose of reusable assets.

 We will discuss why you should pass surplus assets to charitable organisations and we will explore several ways you can do this legally, safely, effectively and with maximum impact.
 We will also have some downloadable resources at the end to help you implement the advice in the article.

 The objective here is to help your organisation to increase your impact in the local and regional community- but also avoid waste disposal costs, increase landfill diversion by reuse and head towards zero waste.

 If an item/s is heading for the skip, it makes sense for the facility manager to improve estates management to give furniture for free to not for profits- legally and safely.
 It is the same with office furniture clearance or decommissioning- it is good for waste minimisation and sustainability as well as your costs.

 Here's what we will cover:

 - How to donate office furniture to charity

-- How to point charities to the Warp It portal
+- How to point charities to the Warp It online portal

 - How to maximise community leadership and set up your own charity network